 Hello!
-I'm John Allen, a fantasy, science fiction, horror and contemporary fiction writer and author.
+I'm John Allen, award-nominated and winning fantasy, science fiction, horror and contemporary fiction writer and author.
 For fiction, I write under the pen name of J.W.
 Allen.
 For non-fiction I'm plain old John Allen.
-My articles and stories have appeared in many online and print publications including:

 New video coming in 2063... maybe.